 Use the template to make three paper spinners.
 Attach a paperclip to the ends of each one and drop from different heights or add extra weight to see how it affects the speed at which the snowflakes fall.

 Cut out the large snowflake ( you don’t need to cut around the spikes, just a rough cut is fine ) and fold them up.
 Place the folded snowflakes in a bit of water and watch as the arms spring open.
 This clever science trick works because the paper is made up of fibres which expand as they absorb water.

 To find out how this works and to read more about the science behind it, try the more traditional flowers opening in water experiment.

 Cut around the penguin shape and make cute penguin shadows on a wall!
 You’ll need a torch or light source for this activity.
 Try moving the torch towards the shadow puppet and then further away to investigate what happens to the shadow.

 4. Jumping Snowflakes

 Learn about static electricity with these jumping snowflakes.
-Simply charge a balloon with static electricity by rubbing it on your hair and hold over the paper snowflakes.
+Charge a balloon with static electricity by rubbing it on your hair and holding it over the paper snowflakes.